 It is difficult, if not impossible, to document what would have happened in states that implemented electric choice had they maintained their regulated utility system (and vice versa).
-But looking at trends and patterns among states over time can help policymakers identify factors that affect the success, or lack of success, of electric choice programs and shape future energy policy decisions in Michigan and elsewhere.
-These cases studies attempt to highlight some of these issues and contribute to the ongoing dialogue about the merits of electric industry deregulation.
+But looking at issues and lessons among deregulated states over time can help policymakers identify factors that affect the success, or lack of success, of electric choice programs and shape future energy policy decisions in Michigan and elsewhere.
+These cases studies attempt to highlight some of these issues and contribute to the ongoing dialogue about the merits of electric market deregulation.